 Ease of Setup

 This product took us almost an hour to set up because we had to start over.
 This set up was less than ideal.
 It isn't hard to assemble so much as the manual fails to offer essential details on how to put the parts together like what direction the side rails go on.
-It would also be easier for two people because several pieces need to be held while you screw them in and it requires balancing the parts with one hand.
+It would also be easier for two people because several pieces require balancing while you screw them in, which is much harder to do with only one free hand.

 Cleaning this product is a mixed bag.
 The mattress wipes clean only, and the lining and sheet are both machine washable.
 It can be an arduous process removing all the Velcro to remove the fabric from the frame, and you have to line dry them both.

-The Clear-Vue earned a 9 of 10 for the sleeping surface.
+The Clear-Vue earned an excellent score for the sleeping surface.

 This product is sturdy with no tilt even with pressure applied to the top rails.
 The frame doesn't move when you press down on it, but it does rock slightly back and forth when you push on the sides.
 The mesh sides have a slick and smooth feel to them for easy cleaning, and we didn't observe any poor stitching or pulled threads on our product.
 Overall, however, this product looks frumpy and has a disappointing fit and finish.
 The fabric and Velcro are crumpled, and the warning labels look like someone balled them up before attaching them.